 c.
-Update on WI 2017 WI Act 148 (apprentice-to-journey worker ratio)
+WI 2017 WI Act 148 and revisions to state standards

-Owen reported that this law set the apprentice-to-journey worker ratio at 1:1 for all registered apprenticeships and removed the Bureau's ability to modify the ratio.
-However, the law does not supersede ratios established by collective bargaining agreements.
+Owen reported that the law passed in late March.
+It made the apprenticeship-to-journey worker ratio 1:1 for all registered apprenticeships and eliminated the Bureau's ability to modify it.
+He noted that the law, however, does not supersede ratios in collective bargaining agreements.